Architect: Paul Rudolph

 Address: 40 W Mosholu Pkwy S, Bronx

-The towers were designed by famed architect and concrete pioneer Paul Rudolph, who had returned to private practice following six years as the chair of the Yale School of Architecture where he designed the school’s Art & Architecture Building.
+The towers were designed by famed architect and concrete pioneer Paul Rudolph, who had returned to private practice following six years as the chair of the Yale School of Architecture, where he designed the school’s Art & Architecture Building.

-The curves continue inside the building, creating a spectacular lobby with several levels connected by twisting ramps and stairwells.
+Some of the curves continue inside the building, creating a spectacular lobby with several levels connected by twisting ramps and stairwells.
 But while the number of entrances and pathways may be aesthetically pleasing, it has caused confusion among residents and visitors.
 As Fred Bernstein noted in his review, “it is impossible to know where to enter; ramps lead to more ramps, which lead to chain-link fences blocking access to the building’s labyrinthine public spaces.
 The lobby level is really half a dozen levels, interconnected in ways that even an architecture writer can’t suss out.”
 (Fred Bernstein, Oculus, 2005)

 Rudolph, Paul; Moholy-Nagy, Sibyl.
 The Architecture of Paul Rudolph.
 New York: Praeger, 1970. p.
 220.

 Wilson, Michael.
 3 Hungry Days For Deliveryman Stuck in Elevator.
 The New York Times, April 6, 2005